This tour combines a train journey from London with an adventure through the best sights of the Lake District.

 Aira Force Waterfall - A lovely stone bridge crosses the fabulously flowing waterfalls.

-Lake Windermere - You can choose to wander the shores or put on your sailing hat and go for a cruise.
+Lake Windermere - You can choose to wander the shores or put on your sailing hat and go for an optional cruise.

 Derwent Water - This gorgeous location was used in Star Wars - The Force Awakens.
 But the lasers and spaceships seem a million miles away from this peaceful area.

 You may get a little poetic in the Lake District.

 The lakes are so lovely, you’ll concoct verses about their beauty.
 The silent Castlerigg standing stones are so mysterious you'll think about them for days.
 And the mountains are so magnificent you'll get lyrical about their rugged peaks and soothing slopes.

 This tour includes a return train journey from London Euston to Penrith.
 And on arrival in Penrith, your driver-guide meets you and takes you through the best of the Lake District.